Annabdoan/it1901/beer_punishment/restserver/README.md

 :round_pushpin: ***Faster development***

-:round_pushpin: ***Its starters.***
+:round_pushpin: ***Its starters***

-SpringBoot offers starter dependencies we can implement in our Maven project.
+- SpringBoot offers starter dependencies we can implement in our Maven project.

-:round_pushpin: ***Its learning curve.***
+:round_pushpin: ***Its learning curve***

-The framework is easy to understand, due to detailed examples in the documentation.
+- The framework is easy to understand, due to detailed examples in the documentation.

 ### Classes in the restserver module